NatTuck/khoury-ntuck/courses/2016/09/cs3650/notes/11-set-associative-cache/notes.md

  - Write-back: Write to cache
    - What do we do when we evict a cache line?
    - Either always write it to memory, or add a "dirty" bit.

+## Replacement Policy

+In a direct mapped cache, when we put something new into a cache line we kick out whatever was there before.

+For a set-associative cache, it's more complicated.
+For a 4-way cache, when we need to kick a line out, we have to chose one of 4 lines already in cache to evict.

+Here are some possible schemes:
+ - First In First Out  - Kick out the one that was loaded least recently.
+ - Least Recently Used - Kick out the one that was accessed least recently.
+ - Random - Select a line to kick out at random.

+The whole idea of having a cache is based on the idea that recently used stuff is most likely to get used again, so we expect LRU to be best.

+## Cache Performance Testing

+The Opteron:

+ - L1d cache:             16K
+ - L1i cache:             64K
+ - L2 cache:              2048K
+ - L3 cache:              6144K